 What about your outsourced teams?

 Even if you outsource your QC resources, you can still embed them in your Agile QA and development processes.
-As experts, they’ll be fully aware of the software development process, as well as the stages of story building and requirement scoping.
-They can understand your requirements and provide their own unique insights… But only if you invite them in.
+They are fully familiar with the rest the software development process, as well as the stages of story building and requirement scoping.
+They can understand your requirements and provide their own unique insights… but only if you invite them in.

 Tips for working QC into your QA agile process